improving-minnesota/react-workshop/labs/lab-05-forms.md

 });
 ```

-- Run the tests and validate it passes before going to the next section.
+- Run the tests and validate that they all pass before going to the next section.

 &nbsp;
 ## Add the Form into an Employee Detail Component